NguyenHoaiPhuong/itv-doc/content/en/docs/Database/SQL/Postgres/_index.md

 ---
-title: "Postgres"
+title: "PostgreSQL"
-linkTitle: "Postgres"
+linkTitle: "PostgreSQL"
 weight: 1
 description: >
   Here's where your user finds out if your project is for them.
 ---

 {{% pageinfo %}}
-This is a placeholder page that shows you how to use this template site.
+This PostgreSQL tutorial helps you understand PostgreSQL quickly.
+You will learn PostgreSQL fast through many practical examples.
+We will show you not only problems but also how to solve them creatively in PostgreSQL.
 {{% /pageinfo %}}